Yoga For Back Pain - Strike A Pose For A Healthier Back

 And on top of this stigma there is also a perception that yoga doesn’t fit in with sports that society says men ‘should’ be doing.

 - It's not macho like football, rugby, boxing or lifting weights at the gym.

-- It's not competitive.
+- And it's not competitive.

-- It's not 'real' exercise.
+- So it's not 'real' exercise.

-The one perception above that is true is that yoga is not competitive.
+So the only perception above that is true is that yoga is not competitive.